-- 422 Care of Athletics Injuries.
+422 Care of Athletics Injuries.
 3 hrs.
+II.

-II. - This course is designed to prepare the athlete for competition, for prevention and protection from accidents, and for examination, care, and rehabilitation following injury.
-(PR: PE 215 and 348) - 426 Curriculum in Health Education, 3 hrs.
-I. - A study of principles, objectives, and procedures in curriculum development for middle and secondary school programs including historical and philosophical perspectives, and comparing current curricula.
-(PR: HE 220, 221, 321, 325) - 430 Health Issues in Physical Education and Athletics..
-3 hrs. - Survey of current health issues such as sanitation, contagious diseases, substance abuse, ergogenic aids, and diet/nutrition in PE and athletics.
-(PR: HE 221, PE 201, PE 215, PE 435) - 440 Health Evaluation for the Athletic Trainer I. 3 hrs. - A study of common problems and illnesses of athletes and other physically active individuals and the proper methods of evaluating these complaints. - Therapeutic Modalities in Sports Medicine.
-5 hrs. - Investigation and analysis of therapeutic modalities including indications, contraindications, biophysics and procedures.
+This course is designed to prepare the athlete for competition, for prevention and protection from accidents, and for examination, care, and rehabilitation following injury.
+(PR: PE 215 and 348)

+426 Curriculum in Health Education.
+3 hrs.
+I.

+A study of principles, objectives, and procedures in curriculum development for middle and secondary school programs including historical and philosophical perspectives, and comparing current curricula.
+(PR: HE 220, 221, 321, 325)

+430 Health Issues in Physical Education and Athletics..
+3 hrs.

+Survey of current health issues such as sanitation, contagious diseases, substance abuse, ergogenic aids, and diet/nutrition in PE and athletics.
+(PR: HE 221, PE 201, PE 215, PE 435)

+440 Health Evaluation for the Athletic Trainer I. 3 hrs.

+A study of common problems and illnesses of athletes and other physically active individuals and the proper methods of evaluating these complaints.

+Therapeutic Modalities in Sports Medicine.
+5 hrs.

+Investigation and analysis of therapeutic modalities including indications, contraindications, biophysics and procedures.
 Includes a lab.
-(PR: PE 201, PE 215 and permission) - Therapeutic Exercise in Sports Medicine.
-4 hrs. - Investigation and analysis of current trends in rehabilitation exercise, muscle testing and evaluation.
+(PR: PE 201, PE 215 and permission)

+449 Therapeutic Exercise in Sports Medicine.
+4 hrs.

+Investigation and analysis of current trends in rehabilitation exercise, muscle testing and evaluation.
 Includes a lab.
-(PR: PE 201, 215, and permission) - 460 Athletic Training Clinical Experience: Level IV.
+(PR: PE 201, 215, and permission)

+460 Athletic Training Clinical Experience: Level IV.
 3 hrs.
+CR/NC

-CR/NC - To develop advanced evaluation and treatment skills of the student under the direction of NATA certified Athletic Trainer.
+To develop advanced evaluation and treatment skills of the student under the direction of NATA certified Athletic Trainer.
 Required 200 clinical hours.
-(CR: Admission to Athletic Training Program; at least a first semester senior; concurrently registered for PE 345, PE 321, HE 220, or HE 221) - 479 Trends in Athletic Training.
+(CR: Admission to Athletic Training Program; at least a first semester senior; concurrently registered for PE 345, PE 321, HE 220, or HE 221)

+479 Trends in Athletic Training.
 3 hrs.
+II.

-II. - To provide an indepth analysis of current trends with regard to administration, liability, and insurance.
-Cover current standards in surgery, rehabilitation, and evaluation of sport related injuries. - 480-483 Special Topics.
-1-4; 1-4; 1-4 hrs. - Health education majors only, with permission of department chairman. - 485-488 Independent Study.
-1-4; 1-4; 1-4; 1-4 hrs. - 490 Internship: Paraprofessional Student Experience.
-3-8 hrs. - Supervised clinical experience in an approved setting.
+To provide an indepth analysis of current trends with regard to administration, liability, and insurance.
+Cover current standards in surgery, rehabilitation, and evaluation of sport related injuries.

+480-483 Special Topics.
+1-4: 1-4: 1-4: 1-4 hrs.

+Health education majors only, with permission of department chairman.

+490 Internship: Paraprofessional Student Experience.
+3-8 hrs.

+Supervised clinical experience in an approved setting.
 Capstone experience.